 And turns the key to the whole world.

-Why not visit a gallery where you live/work as the art may help you understand the history of the local area.
+Why not visit a gallery where you live or work; the art may help you understand the history of the local area.

-Or have a walking tutorial around your practice area and see what art you can find?
+Or take a walking tutorial around your practice area and see what art you can find?

 Take a look at the advert for Channel 4.

-English pop songs are sung the world over -- maybe this is one reason why many people are so good at speaking English.
+English pop songs are sung the world over maybe this is why many people are so good at speaking English.